Red Hall Primary School Prospectus

 It is equally important that we know if your child does something good or creditable outside of school – we like to praise all achievements.

 We hope you will support the Governors’ policies of Red Hall Primary School and that you will share in all of our endeavours.
 With this partnership we can work together so that when your child leaves Red Hall he or she will be fully prepared to meet the challenges ahead at secondary school and beyond.

-Wendy Roche, Headteacher Mark Westwood, Chair of Governors
+Helen Tomlinson, Head teacher and Mark Westwood, Chair of Governors

 The Infant Department was built in 1880, followed by the Junior Department in 1891.
 We have always taken great pride in the school buildings and the traditional atmosphere they generate.